A Typed Lambda-Calculus for Establishing Trust in Probabilistic Programs

 The rest of the article is structured as follows.
 In Section \ref{sec:calculus}, we present the calculus \lamt{} by formally specifying how its terms (Subsection \ref{sec:terms}) and its typing system (Subsection \ref{sec:types}) are defined.
 In Section \ref{sec:computation}, we present the reduction rules that determine the computational behaviour of \lamt{}-terms.
 In Section \ref{sec:properties}, we prove some essential properties of \lamt{} such as subject reduction and termination.
 In Section \ref{sec:strategy-and-examples}, we define the call-by-name strategy that will be used to have \lamt{}-terms compute according to their intended behaviour, we show that this strategy is terminating, and we discuss some examples (Subsection \ref{sec:computational-examples}).
-In Section \ref{sec:static-analysis}, we define {\it confidence} to lift up to the static level the notion encoded at the runtime level by the operator $\trust$.
+In Section \ref{sec:potential-analysis}, we define the notion of {\it confidence} in order to reason globally on the behaviour of terms on the basis of the runtime results obtained by employing the $\trust$ operator.
 In Section \ref{sec:conditional-probability}, we show how conditional probabilities and the probabilities of conjunctions and disjunctions can be handled.
 In Section \ref{sec:related}, we present a brief survey of the main existing formal systems for probabilistic reasoning, probabilistic computation and trust, and we compare them with \lamt{}.
 Finally, we conclude in Section \ref{sec:conclusion} with some remarks concerning future work directions.